• What is Copywriting?

 How to rock the creative brainstorm process

 One of the most daunting parts of a project can be the brainstorming, or copywriting concepting, process.
 Concepting can feel like a mystical process, conjuring brilliance out of nothing or mixing a magical potion.
-(I suppose in some ways it is kind of magical, since you’ll use just three ingredients—you, your design partner, and the brief—to produce your ideas.
+(I suppose in some ways it is kind of magical since you’ll use just three ingredients—you, your design partner, and the brief—to produce your ideas.
 Sometimes it may just be you!)

-1. Start with the Creative Brief
+1. Start With the Creative Brief

 So, to start: Read the brief very carefully.
 Make sure you understand absolutely everything in it.
 Missing a key point in the brief could lead you to come up with a great concept…that doesn’t deliver on what you were asked for.